Pre Divorce Counseling Benefits

 The benefits of separation counseling for ending a marriage

-Seeking divorce counseling can be a brave and healthy way to allow you and your spouse to work together during your divorce.
-At each stage (post-divorce, during divorce, pre-divorce), counseling can help you learn how to cope with changes and understand the circumstances of what you’re experiencing.
+Seeking divorce counseling with a reliable therapist can be a brave and healthy way to allow you and your spouse to work together during your divorce.
+At each stage (post-divorce, during divorce, pre-divorce), counseling with a divorce therapist can help you learn how to cope with changes and understand the circumstances of what you’re experiencing, including divorce therapy.
 In divorce or pre-divorce counseling, you may experience the following short-term and long-term benefits:

 • Methods for safeguarding your mental health during what is often a devastating event